 As every staff expects you to be honest and open with them about their improvements and weaknesses, you should give positive feedbacks and motivate them to learn from the failure and mistakes.

 Be sure you have a connection with every employee on the regular basis.
 Positive feedback and constructive advice encourage your employees to be devoted to the job and to be honest and sincere regarding the role they are given.

 Opportunity to grow

-Almost 100% of the employees entering to any company want to learn and grow giving their best to the job they are assigned.
-Majorities of the company these days promote people from outside of organization without offering a promotion to the employee who has been working for a long time with them.
+Almost 100% of the employees entering any company want to learn and grow giving their best to the job they are assigned.
+Majorities of the company these days promote people from outside of the organization without offering a promotion to the employee who has been working for a long time with them.

 This makes employees feel demotivated and become disappointed in their roles and are less likely to stay.
-So you should be sure that you have strategies for promoting the employees within the company and providing them an environment to grow within the company and make them stay for longer timespan with you.
+So you should be sure that you have strategies for promoting the employees within the company and providing them an environment to grow within the company and make them stay for a longer timespan with you.